andrewsleigh/fab-slider/docs/_posts/2019-04-12-design-1-main-components.md

 ## Sketch

 This sketch shows one end of the slider from the top.
-The two lengths of 2020 extend to the left, the motor is mounted on the right with a right angle bracket which is fixed to the front plat of the motor, and to the central holes in each of the aluminium rails.
+The two lengths of 2020 extend to the left, the motor is mounted on the right with a right angle bracket which is fixed to the front plate of the motor, and to the central holes in each of the aluminium rails.

 ![]({{site.baseurl}}/assets/slider-top-view-motor.jpg)